 CatRescue 901 is a small team of volunteers who are dedicated to helping cats in need in pounds and the community.
 We do not receive any funding and are only able to continue our vital rescue work thanks to the generosity of the community.
 Donations over $2 are tax deductible.
 Thank you for your support.

-Through the support of our generous sponsors and donors, plus our wonderful participating vets, we are able to issue subsidised desexing certificates as our funds allow.
+Through the support of our generous sponsors and donors, plus our wonderful participating vets, we are able to issue subsidised desexing vouchers as our funds allow.
 Desexing improves the quality of life and health of cats and saves litter after litter of kittens being born to mostly a (short) life of suffering.

 Please understand we have limited funds so only apply if you absolutely need our financial assistance.
 If you can afford to pay more then $50, please do tell us – this will enable us to help more people and cats.